Hoverlloyd: Heyday of operations

-Sale to Brostroms Rederi AB
+Sale to Broströms Rederi AB

 From initial losses of -£250,000 in 1968 and -£164,000 in 1969, Hoverlloyd returned a profit in 1972 and continued to do so until 1980 with profit margins of 10.5% in 1976, 10.0% in 1977 and 7.0% in 1978.
-In 1976, with the company financially attractive, Brostroms Rederi AB decided to purchase Swedish Lloyd's stake in Hoverlloyd, becoming the sole owner of the entire operation.
-Hoverlloyd would remain a wholly owned subsidiary of Brostroms Rederi AB until 1981.
+In 1976, with the company financially attractive, Broströms Rederi AB decided to purchase Swedish Lloyd's stake in Hoverlloyd, becoming the sole owner of the entire operation.
+Hoverlloyd would remain a wholly owned subsidiary of Broströms Rederi AB until 1981.

 According to authors Robin Paine and Roger Syms, Hoverlloyd possessed excellent operational bases, a hovercraft-friendly route, a fleet capable of generating returns on investment, and good quality staff.
 Specifically, the company's customer-facing staff were strictly drilled and trained for their roles; stewardesses were required to maintain a high level of presentability, being compelled to wear their hair up, wear white gloves, and instructed how to apply their makeup.

 Presentability and enthusiasm were considered to be competitive advantages over the rival Seaspeed's services.
 Staff typically displayed a high level of loyalty to the company, an outcome which has been attributed to the company's amenable management style, which positively affected industrial relations.
 Crew received extensive safety training, including weekly drills, so that they were able to readily respond to a wide range of emergency situations.